Ferrari vertical – the great sparkling wines of Trentino

 Ferrari Perlé 2000 – now thirteen years old, this vintage wine leads with its rich yeasty nose followed by ripe apples and creaminess.
 The pronounced chalky finish contributes to the impression of greater dryness – but this is northern Italy not northern France and this is still an impressively rich wine.

 Ferrari Perlé Rosé 2006 – ten hours of skin contact goes into this sumptuous salmon pink-to-peach colour, set off by Ferrari’s stepped glasses: no overly slim flutes here, but a glass with a decent bowl to let the wine interact with air and express itself.
 The blend is 80% Pinot Nero and 20% Chardonnay with 4-5g of residual sugar.
 Developed red berried fruit, complex herbal notes, sweet ripe fruit at the core again, very drinkable, very attractive.
 The older wine of the pair here was the Perlé Rosé 1997, with a slightly darker colour you can see in the picture.
 Camomile and thyme aromas greet you from the glass but there is still an excellent freshness, the acidity has rounded out and there is a fine depth on the palate.
-Slightly sweet finish to a very fine wine.
+A slightly sweet finish to a very fine wine.

 Ferrari Perlé Nero 2004 – the vintage here moves from the outstanding 2006 to the very good 2004 and the grape composition to an unusual 100% Pinot Nero.
 It spends six years on the lees and this wine has been disgorged for three years.
 Striking yeastiness, fine developing fruit, not as long as the 2006 which showed remarkable mineral and even seaweed notes, the same core sweet red fruit especially on the mid-palate and then returned to the saline and mineral theme on the finish.